alper/alpernl/content/posts/administrative-no-ops/index.md

 But mostly we're ok.
 And there lies the exact problem.
 If indeed the current positive climate preempts further reforms, that will be institutionally stupid.

 I was mostly going to blow this off until last week upon returning from Spain I got a letter from the Finanzamt asking me why exactly I needed a Umsatzsteuer-Identifikationsnummer (USt-IdNr.).
-I had submitted a form for my personal incorporation here in Germany and checked the box that said ‘I need a USt-IdNr. for doing business within the European Union’ ((In the Netherlands the corporate tax number is the same as your BTW/VAT number.)).
+I had submitted a form for my personal incorporation here in Germany and checked the box that said ‘I need a USt-IdNr. for doing business within the European Union’ [^1].

 Then, as if the fact that I checked that box would not be enough reason by itself, as if there is a scarcity of natural numbers (℅) in the German administration, as if both the people working at the Finanzamt as myself have nothing better to do than spend time on these minutiae I had to get in touch again to confirm that ‘Yes, I really want and need that number.’

 This is shameful and if the German administration manages to complicate even the simplest of interactions, I don't want to know what they do to the rest.

+[^1]: In the Netherlands the corporate tax number is the same as your BTW/VAT number.